Gyou/StackOverflow-Data-Mining/README.md

 2. Linux is gradually surpassing Windows.
 3. As the most used system, amount of posts related to Windows and Mac os are stable.
 However, the percentage is shrinking.
 4. At year 2009, due to the annoucemnet of new system architecture, Mao OS is taking much more percentage than 2008.
+5. Visual Studio and X-code have roughly the same ammount of posts.

 The ammount distribution:
 ![image](https://user-images.githubusercontent.com/8926142/206589562-5f88c8f8-deae-451e-a7a1-ad413adc5907.png)